mhtess/bdappl2018/chapters/4-bdaFundamentals.md

 ~~~~

 (Note that we have approximated the densities using a [kernal density estimator](https://webppl.readthedocs.io/en/master/distributions.html#KDE).
 Another way to estimate the density is by looking at the expectation that $$p$$ is within $$0.05$$ of the target value $$p=0.5$$.)

+For more information about different methods of calculating Bayes Factors, see [this helpful blogpost](http://michael-franke.github.io/statistics,/modeling/2017/07/07/BF_computation.html).

 We have now gone through the fundamentals of Bayesian Data Analysis.
 In the [next chapter](5-advancedBDA.html), we'll show how you can elaborate your models to better represent your data.